 There’s nothing wrong with you getting a payoff from your apology, as long as it’s done with the right intentions.

 You might be opening an old wound.

-There’s two ways to look at this argument.
+There are two ways to look at this argument.
 First, you might be opening an old wound, but I doubt it.
-If what you did hurt someone, my guess is if they still harbor bad feelings about what you did, the wound never truly closed anyway.
+If what you did truly hurt someone, my guess is if they still harbor bad feelings about what you did, the wound never closed anyway.

-Second, though you might open an ‘old’ wound, there’s also a chance you’ll end up healing an old wound, and your apology may well be what the wronged party needs.
+Second, though you might open an ‘old’ wound, there’s also a chance you’ll heal an old wound too and your apology may well be what the wronged party needs.
 Many times when you hurt someone, what they really want is for you to acknowledge the pain caused; when you fail to do that, chances are you’ve caused damage to that person.
-What you’ve said in the past is, “you’re pain doesn’t exist, I didn’t see why I should say sorry.”
+What you’ve said in the past is, “Your pain doesn’t exist, I didn’t see why I should say sorry.”

-Moreover, the other party may see that something good came from the hurt caused, and your apology may come as a form of absolution.
-To see that you’ve grown from what has happened, in itself can bring a great deal of healing.
+Moreover, the other party may see something good has come from the hurt and your apology may provide a form of absolution.
+To see that you’ve grown from what has happened, in itself can bring great healing.

 Maybe they don’t care anymore and have moved on.